donaldRwilliams/IRCcheck/README.md

 #> [1] 1
 ```

 Note that negative fails, as the irrelevant covariance exceeded 1.
-The
+In
+fact, the IRC was not satisfied in any of the checks (10 iterations).

-IRC will fail less often with fewer variables.
+The IRC will fail less often with fewer variables.
 Also, if `0.05` is
 changed to a larger value this will result in more sparsity.
 As a
 result, the IRC will be satisfied more often.